-If you were looking for the single perfect exercise—one that would not only burn a crapload of calories, scorch fat, build muscle, boost your endurance, but that would also improve your posture and keep you from getting lower back pain—you’d need to look no further than the kettlebell swing.
+If you were looking for the single perfect exercise—one that would not only burn a ton of calories, scorch fat, build muscle, boost your endurance, as well as improve your posture and keep you from getting low back pain—you’d need to look no further than the kettlebell swing.

-With all the benefits they have to offer, kettlebell swings are truly the ‘king of exercises’—and all they require is one heavy, medieval looking piece of equipment that lasts a lifetime.
+With all the benefits it has to offer, kettlebell swings are truly the ‘king of exercises’—and all they require is one heavy, medieval looking piece of equipment that lasts a lifetime.

 Kettlebells are nothing new in the world of fitness.
 Folklore has it that kettlebells were first used as counterweights in Russian markets, and at the end of the day the farmers would swing, toss, and juggle the weights for fun and exercise.